Need a homemade thumb guard?

 Master a safe way of sharpening your wood carving knife.
 Make sure that it is the correct tool before you think of working on your material.
 The carving knife should be comfortable to work with so that it will not strain your hand.
 Sharpening your carving knife is dangerous, and you need caution.

 A flat stone is for sharpening your carving knife.
-It is safe to use since it does not slip away from your hand.
+It is safe since it does not slip away from your hand.
 If it slips off your hands, it does not cut your fingers.
 Keep the blade flat against the sharpening stone like you.
-The knife does not have to stay dull, and that requires more pressure when cutting.
+The knife does not have to stay dull, requiring more pressure when cutting.

-Chisels come in different shapes and sizes, and they come with a sharp cutting edge and a wooden handle.
-The chisel is used by striking it with a carving mallet or by pushing it, and that is why it is comfortable to use.
+Chisels come in different shapes and sizes, with a sharp cutting edge and a wooden handle.
+The chisel is used by striking it with a carving mallet or pushing it, which is why it is comfortable to use.

 The gouge looks similar to a chisel.
 The difference lies in the curved cutting edge that comes with a gouge.
 That makes the scoop at the end of the blade.
 Gouges are for making deep holes inside the wood.